CipherAtlas/sakura-call/README.md

 ./run.sh
 ```

-`run.sh` starts the fallback TURN container, builds the app with that run's TURN host, starts the production server on port `3010`, starts the tunnel, and stops all of them when you press `Ctrl+C`.
+`run.sh` starts the OCI TURN VM when configured, waits for SSH, starts coturn, builds the app with that run's TURN host, starts the production server on port `3010`, starts the tunnel, and stops all of them when you press `Ctrl+C`.
+If OCI is not configured, it falls back to the local Docker coturn container.

 ## Testing With Another Person